 First time I decided to buy a website, it didn’t go well.
 I was scammed and I lost $2,000.
 Thinking about it, this may have been the only bad thing that ever happened regarding website investing.
 It took me a few years to bounce back, and try again, but once I did, there was no turning back.

 In case you haven’t figured it out yet, you can actually build or buy websites that are generating cash flow.
 These websites are revenue-making cash cows.
 Golden egg-laying geese.
-And guess what, they are for sale.
+And guess what, they are for sale!

 If you are outside of the chosen few, when you think about a website, you are probably thinking about Facebook, Gmail, Google, Amazon.
 You could also think about a small website that is owned by that small brick and mortar business where you occasionally buy food for your pet.
 But it’s a brave new world out there.
 Not so new anymore, but still a lot of land-grabbing opportunities.
 How do I know?
 Well, just a few years ago, people were asking for 12X multiples when they were selling their websites, now it goes up to 40X.
 This is 40X monthly profits.

-Why buy a website?
+Why invest in a website?

 Obviously, when I say “website investing” I don’t mean “invest in your company’s website”.
 I mean “buy a website”.
 A small website that’s making just $500 per month, is like a small business.
 And you can invest by purchasing it.
 It is an asset.
 This, on the other hand, is a pretty broad topic (how can a website make money), but I wanted to mention it.
+This is different from domain investing because most domains don’t generate cash flow.

 Profits are better than wages.